Concept Labels Are Not Enough: Rethinking Concept Bottleneck Models through Representation Integrity: Methodology

 \subsection{Preliminary}

 \textbf{Concept Bottleneck Models:} Black-box models with bottleneck on human-annotation concepts, which first predicts the concepts, then uses the predicted concepts to make a final prediction.
 A Concept Bottleneck Model (CBM) consists of two predictors: a \emph{concept predictor} and a \emph{class predictor}.
 Given a labeled dataset $\mathcal{D} = \{(x^{(n)}, c^{(n)}, y^{(n)})\}_{n=1}^{N}$, where the input $x^{(n)} \in \mathcal{X}$, the target $y^{(n)} \in \mathcal{Y}$, and the human-annotated concepts $c^{(n)} \in \mathcal{C}$, in this supervised concept-based model setting, the additional annotated concept vectors $c^{(n)} \in \{0,1\}^M$, $M$ is the dimension of a concept.
 For a given input $x$, the concept predictor maps it to the concept space $C$, denoted as $g_{X \rightarrow C}$.
 Then, the output of the first model, the concepts $c$, is taken as the sole input and mapped to the label $y$, denoted as $f_{C \rightarrow Y}$.
-Thus, the training process of CBMs is supervised to encourage the alignment of $\hat{c} = g(x)$ and $\hat{y} = f(g(x))$ with the true concept and class labels, respectively.\\ \textbf{Compositional Models:} In order to automatically learning the compositional features\cite{sinhaSurveyCompositionalLearning2024} without the human-annotation in images region to play a compositional representation separator.
-We have the following loss to learn filter\cite{shenInterpretableCompositionalConvolutional2021}:
+Thus, the training process of CBMs is supervised to encourage the alignment of $\hat{c} = g(x)$ and $\hat{y} = f(g(x))$ with the true concept and class labels, respectively.\\ \textbf{Compositional Models:} To automatically learn compositional features~\cite{sinhaSurveyCompositionalLearning2024} without relying on human-annotated regions, we adopt the filter grouping mechanism from~\cite{shenInterpretableCompositionalConvolutional2021}.
+Let $\Omega$ be the set of all filters in a specific layer.
+We aim to partition $\Omega$ into $K$ disjoint groups $A = \{A_1, A_2, \dots, A_K\}$, such that $\Omega = \bigcup_{k=1}^K A_k$ and $A_i \cap A_j = \emptyset$ for $i \neq j$.
+The learning objective is to maximize the similarity within groups and minimize it between groups: